AlejandroAb/CASCABEL/README.md

 We supply some "pre-filled" configuration files for the main possible configurations like for double and single barcoded paired end reads for OTU and ASV analysis.
 We strongly advise to make informed choices about parameter settings matching the individual needs of the experiment and data set.

 * **config.otu.double_bc.yaml**.
 Configuration file for paired-end data, barcodes on both reads, OTU analysis.
 * **config.otu.single_bc.yaml**.
-Configuration file for paired-end data, barcodes only on one read, OTU analysis.
+Configuration file for single-end data, barcodes only on one read, OTU analysis.
 * **config.asv.double_bc.yaml**.
 Configuration file for paired-end data, barcodes on both reads, ASV analysis.
 * **config.asv.single_bc.yaml**.
-Configuration file for paired-end data, barcodes only on one read, OTU analysis.
+Configuration file for single-end data, barcodes only on one read, ASV analysis.
 * **config.otu.double_bc.unpaired.yaml**.
 Configuration file for paired-end data, barcodes on both reads, OTU analysis, [unpaired workflow](../../wiki#4-unpaired-workflow), taxonomy assignation with RDP
+* **config.asv.double_bc.unpaired.yaml**.
+Configuration file for paired-end data, barcodes on both reads, ASV analysis, [unpaired workflow](../../wiki#4-unpaired-workflow).

 ### Test data